skrtbhtngr/skrtbhtngr.github.io/_posts/2018-08-13-gsoc18-final-blog.md

 ## Challenges faced
-Here are some of the major issues I faced during the course of this project:

 * This project involved sending a lot of patches :sweat_smile:, mainly due to the fact that each logically similar change to a file should be in a separate patch.
 Furthermore, there had to be an order among those patches.
 For instance, for a file virxyz.c, there must be first a patch for defining new Free wrapper using VIR\_DEFINE\_AUTOPTR\_FUNC, then a  patch following it for using VIR\_AUTOFREE, then a patch following it for using VIR\_AUTOPTR.
 In many instances, the changes in those patches had to be fixed.
 This led to a lot of rebasing and conflict resolving which was pure pain.